 - 1. Select the Map tab > View group > Frame > Frame One Route > Route 1 to frame Route 1 on the map. - 2.
-The route from Augusta to Charleston is now framed and positioned at the center of the RouteMap window.
-The size of the RouteMap window can be adjusted you may want to close the Routes pane for a more expanded view of the map, and move or delete legends to create an unobstructed view.
-In the map shown below, road shields have been hidden using the Map Features dialog (Map tab > Customize group > Map Features). - 3.
+The route from Augusta to Charleston is now framed and positioned at the center of the map window.
+The size of the map window can be adjusted you may want to close the Routes pane for a more expanded view of the map, and move or delete legends to create an unobstructed view. - 3.
 To print the map, select the red File application menu > Print Map.